The rest of the week flew by quickly.

 “It’s not like I’m not trying but, ten thousand?
 What would you do if you had that amount of money?”

 Rachael was quiet, Taryn could see the gears inside her friend’s head while thinking up the many possibilities that she would use that amount of money for.
 “Hard to say, it’s not a lot, but it’s not little ether.
 I guess for starters I’d buy that new manga program for our webcomic the second would be to pay off the remainder loan on the townhouse that my parents own.”

 “How come the loan to the townhouse is last?”

 She gave Taryn a knowing look.
-“Because, I just would.
+“Because it would.
 It’s how I am.”

 Taryn understood completely and decided to leave it at that.

 They then walked, giving small talk to the man who was guiding them, though Taryn kept seeing the same stones she saw before, it made her wonder just what they were for.
 She was about to ask before Robert spoke up to the guide.